romsson/d3-gridding/README.md

 ## API

-Here is an example on how to call the lib and generate a d3 chart out of it:
+Here is a simple example:

 ```
 var data = d3.range(10);